|House Blackfyre of King's Landing|

 - Main article: Second Blackfyre Rebellion

-Daemon II Blackfyre, who had dragon dreams, defeated Ser Franklyn Frey and Ser Galtry the Green in the Whitewalls Tourney, which was where the Second Blackfyre Rebellion began in 212 AC.
+Daemon II Blackfyre, who had dragon dreams, defeated Ser Franklyn Frey and Ser Galtry the Green in the Whitewalls Tourney, which was where the Second Blackfyre Rebellion began in 211 AC.
 However, the rebellion was snuffed out quickly by Bloodraven before it could spread beyond Whitewalls and several key Blackfyre supporters were killed.
-The remaining sons and their descendants attacked the Seven Kingdoms a number of times (as many as five Blackfyre rebellions have been mentioned).
+The remaining sons and their descendants attacked the Seven Kingdoms three more times.

 Third Blackfyre Rebellion

 In 219 AC, Bittersteel launched a new invasion after crowning Haegon Blackfyre.
 It was late in the reign of King Aerys I Targaryen, who was not very involved in ruling, but his younger brother Maekar's leadership during the conflict was commendable, as was the courage of his youngest son Aegon "Egg" Targaryen.
 Aerion Brightflame was also active in its events.
 The war featured the second duel between Bittersteel and Bloodraven.
 At the end of the final battle Haegon I was dishonorably killed after he surrendered and had given up his sword.
 Bittersteel was taken captive and in chains to the Red Keep, yet while Brightflame and Bloodraven both urged that he be executed, Aerys I foolishly offered him mercy, sending him north to join the Night's Watch.
 The Golden Company learned of this through their informants and attacked the prisoner transport as it sailed to Eastwatch-by-the-Sea.
 Before the year was over, Bittersteel had returned to Tyrosh and crowned Haegon's eldest son as Daemon III Blackfyre.

 Great Council of 233AC